-- When I was a cook (yes, one of my previous career), we always use a weighing scale to pre-portion the ingredients to be cooked..
+- When I was a cook (yes, one of my previous career), we always use a scale for weighing food tp pre-portion the ingredients to be cooked.

 - During a check-up in a clinic, doctors are measuring our body weight first before other diagnostics and so on.

 We can see how important and critical a weighing scale is.
 This is why it is important also that the weighing scales we use are accurate.
-How can we determine its accuracy? —through calibration.
+How can we determine the scale accuracy? —through calibration.

-In this article, I will share with you how to calibrate a digital weighing scale to determine its accuracy in three simple methods; we will concentrate on a digital or electronic weighing scale.
+In this article, I will share with you how to calibrate a digital weighing scale to determine its accuracy in three simple methods; we will concentrate on the calibration of a scale in the digital or electronic type.

 This procedure can be used in your internal calibration laboratory to calibrate most of your digital weighing scale.

-This is not just a simple or basic procedure where we will just compare a reference standard in one set up or position then finished (compared to verification only).
+This is not just a simple or basic procedure, wherein we will just compare a reference standard in one set up or position then finished (compared to verification only).